Skip to main content

 A picture of James S. Clark Interpretive Center

-Barbour County Chamber of Commerce underwent a two-year renovation project, concluding in 2002.
+Barbour County Chamber of Commerce underwent a two-year renovation project that concluded in 2002.
 Serving Eufaula and its vicinity for nearly a century as a freight depot, the building fell into disrepair in the late 1980s before its revival.

 Today, the renovated structure not only houses the Eufaula Barbour County Chamber of Commerce but also functions as the Eufaula Welcome Center and hosts a historic interpretive center overseen by the Eufaula Barbour County Historic Foundation.